brycenicholls/techtrail/docs/openstack/ost-client.md

 ```

 Once the packages are installed, create a folder for your virtual environments.
-I am calling the folder ‘venvs’ and changing into that directory.
+I am naming the folder ‘venvs’ and changing into that directory.

 ```bash
 mkdir venvs && cd venvs